iogbole/israelo/_posts/2023-10-12-ebpf-net-viz.md

 ```bash
 sudo tc qdisc add dev eth0 root netem loss 10% delay 100ms
 ```
 and it will surely mess up your network performance and introduce high CPU usage.
-I was once crazy enough to use 50% on an EC2 instance and it booted me out of SSH connection until I restarted the node via the console.  **Do not try this out at home ;)**
+I was once crazy enough to use 50% on an EC2 instance and it booted me out of SSH connection until I restarted the node via the console.  **Do not try this at home ;)**

 The goal of this experiment is simple: to collect all TCP retransmissions from the kernel and push the metrics to Prometheus, so that you can slice and dice the data as well as generate alerts if the retransmission rate exceeds a threshold.